Please donate to help keep our services freeGive regularly Give once

 “Not having access to the Hospice during lockdown has been really hard.
 The weekly Zoom coffee mornings have kept me in touch but nothing could replace actually coming to the hospice.
 I am so glad it is now able to reopen to patients like myself.”

-The unit will initially open for one-to-one assessments with existing patients from May, and aims to start running activities for groups from 21 June.
+The unit will initially open for one-to-one assessments with existing patients from May, and aims to start running activities for groups in the summer once COVID restrictions are lifted.

 The new service follows the GRACE model of care which stands for: